 "What?" he whispered, wanting to Curse himself for his voice coming out like a hoarse muttering.

 "I'd much rather prefer onyx to diamonds."

-8D Whoaaa!
 This was…unexpected.
 I really like Vicblaise, though.
-It's different from Vicnev; with Vicnev, I take the point-of-view that Neville loved Hannah but was never in love with Hannah and Victoire is the one that completes him.
-With Vicblaise, I see Victoire as what she stereotypically is—a mistress, man-eater, and a possible home-wrecker.
-So w00t for probably taking an IC take on Vic!
-Want more?
-I do!
-And I have at least one other planned, so please look forward to it~!
-And yes, those lyrics belong to amazing Korean band Clazziquai; it's the song "Night Stage." :3
+It's different from Vicnev; with Vicnev, I take the point of view that Neville loved Hannah but was never in love with Hannah and Victoire is the one that completes him.
+With Vicblaise, I see Victoire as what she stereotypically is written as—a mistress, a man-eater, and a possible home-wrecker.